Background Information about Probate

 ► Does it matter whether the person who died left a Will?

+While the process is the same, having a will affects who the property passes to.
 A Will allows the person who died to decide who receives his or her probate property and under what conditions.
 A person who made a Will is said to have died "testate."
 The property usually passes to the beneficiaries named in the Will.
 For more information, see Wills.

 ► How long does a probate take?